Modeling Turn-Taking with Semantically Informed Gestures: Conclusion

 \section{Conclusion}

 In this work, we investigate the role of semantic gestures in multimodal turn-taking prediction.
 We extended the multi-party DnD Gesture corpus with semantic annotations to create DnD Gesture++.
 Our results show that semantically guided gestures improve turn-taking modeling, especially when fused with text and audio.
-Beyond turn-taking, the corpus also supports other multiparty interaction tasks, such as co-speech gesture generation and listener backchannel prediction.
+Beyond turn-taking, the corpus supports a range of multiparty interaction tasks, including discourse-level gesture analysis, co-speech gesture generation, and listener backchannel prediction, while addressing a key gap in semantic gesture resources for multi-party settings.